Teklad/tuxdump/README.md

 git clone https://github.com/Teklad/tuxdump.git
 ```

-You will need to cd into the created directory and create the build directory:
+You will need to cd into the created directory and update the submodules:
 ```
 cd tuxdump
-mkdir build && cd build
+git submodule update --init --recursive
 ```

 All that is left now is to compile:
 ```
+mkdir build && cd build
 cmake ..
 make
 ```